ElektraInitiative/PermaplanT/doc/usecases/zoom.md

 - **Main success scenario:**
   The user is able:
   - to set a scaling factor,
-  - to zoom in on a specific area down to 10x10cm, and
+  - to zoom in on a specific area down to 10x10cm (lowest resolution), and
   - to zoom out to view a wider area up to 1000mx1000m.
 - **Alternative scenario:**
   The user accidentally zooms in or out too far and uses the "Zoom Reset" button to return to the default zoom level.